 - Flat-screen TV

 Things to Do

-Aspen is a mountain town and its famous attractions are the ski resorts; however, it is not limited only to these resorts.
+Aspen is a mountain town, and its famous attractions are the ski resorts; however, it is not limited only to these resorts.
 Aside from skiing, there are various winter sports to take part in and enjoy.
-There is snowmobiling and dog sledding.
-In the summer, there are also various outdoor activities such as camping, hiking, fly fishing, mountain biking, road biking, and horseback riding.
+There are snowmobiling and dog sledding.
+There are also various outdoor activities such as camping, hiking, fly fishing, mountain biking, road biking, and horseback riding in the summer.
 Independence Pass is one of the state’s most famous places for hiking and camping.
 The Aspen Art Museum has a rotating exhibition of the most famous international contemporary works.
-The Aspen Music Festival happens during summer and it dates as far back as 1949.
-Some events are free but others cost some money.
+The Aspen Music Festival happens during summer, and it dates as far back as 1949.
+Some events are free, but others cost some money.